jwoogerd/Improvise/paper/Improvise.md

 As you can see, the first row models player X making a move, and O's moves in the second row branch off from X's.
 In extensive games where players each make multiple moves, these game trees can grow very rapidly.
 TicTacToe, for example has 25,000+ nodes in it's game tree, even when eliminating nodes where we can through rotational symmetry.

-But how do game trees work when more than one player must make a decision at a time?
-This is where it is necessary to have strict and defined knowledge boundaries for the players.
-Simultaneous games are modeled as a layer of strictness on top of alternating games, like TicTacToe.
-Players must still make moves one by one, but the information of that choice does not get shared until all players have made their choices.

-####Hagl

- In Hagl, a game is an instance of the Game type class:
-	class GameTree (TreeType g) => Game g where type TreeType g :: * -> * -> *
-    		type State g
-    		type Move g
-    		gameTree :: g -> (TreeType g) (State g) (Move g)

-TreeType, State, and Move are associated types that must be defined in terms of the game.
-The only function that must be provided is the gameTree function, that takes a game, and builds it's whole game tree.
-Hagl provides a number of operations to then interact with the game, which all involve examination of the built game tree, which is why it is a requirement that the TreeType also is an instance of his GameTree class, which contains operations for examining nodes and the moves that branch off from every node.

-Although it is possible to write your own instance of GameTree, Hagl provides two generic representations of game trees: Continuous, and Discrete.
-Intermediate nodes have a state and list of outbound edges associated with them, and terminal nodes are payoff nodes, that contain a list of Floats, which are the payoffs for each player in the order the players were passed into the game.

-The execution of a game happens through the evalGame call:

-	evalGame :: Game g => g -> [Player g] -> ExecM g a -> IO a

-`ExecM` is the game execution monad, a sequence of game operations to evaluate.
-This can be running through the entire game with the `finish` call, or stepping a number of times (step >> step >> step, etc.).

 ###Musical Improvisation as a Game